nikip72/KibanaDimper/README.md

-Use Kibana console as a proxy to execute Elastic APIs.
+Use Kibana console as a proxy to dump data using Elastic APIs and PITs (Point in Time).
+Tested on Kibana 8+